Circulation Department Policy

 - Other professionals: $25.00 annually (within 30 mile radius)

 Southern Adventist University's campus ID cards serve as library cards.
 Southern graduates, retired Seventh-day Adventist workers, part-time university employees, and other professionals must apply for a card at the library Monday-Thursday from 9 a.m. to 4 p.m.
+Fees are payable at the library by check or cash only.

 Loan periods and policies vary among types of materials, so it is important for patrons to check the due dates marked on materials that have been checked out.